Variational Quantum Algorithms: Basic concepts and tools

 with

-Here $W_{m}$ is an unparametrized unitary and $H_{m}$ is a Hermitian operator.
-Below we describe some of the most widely used ansatze in the literature, starting with those that can be expressed as~\eqref{eq:general-ansatz-chain}, and then presenting more general architectures.
+Here $W_{m}$ is an unparametrized unitary and $H_{m}$ is a Hermitian operator; $\theta_l$ is the $l$-th element in $\vec{\theta}$.
+Below we describe some of the most widely used ansatzes in the literature, starting with those that can be expressed as Eq.~\eqref{eq:general-ansatz-chain}, and then presenting more general architectures.